ItGql/SparkIsax/README.md

 # SparkIsax
 the fastest distributed algorithm for building the timeseries index

 following are  a brief installation guide.
 I will provide my papers in another url the next time with algorithm description and replace this with a detailed installation instructions.
+My main idea is included in sparkindex/sparkIndex.scala。
 ## prerequisite